So you’re ready to learn the Cyrillic alphabet?

 Learn the alphabet by both writing and speaking it.
 Writing it will solidify your visual comprehension and help as you begin to read signs and directions.
 You should practice and learn each letter using 4 forms.
 Those forms are: Printed in upper case and lower case, and in cursive writing style in upper and lower case.

-Here is an excellent resources allowing you to see each letter and to hear it spoken correctly at http://russianforeveryone.com/RufeA/Lessons/Introduction/Alphabet/Alphabet.htm
+Here is an excellent resource allowing you to see each letter and to hear it spoken correctly at http://russianforeveryone.com/RufeA/Lessons/Introduction/Alphabet/Alphabet.htm

 Why learn the cursive?
 3 reasons:

-1. Russians never print anything.
+1. Russians seldom use printed letters for personal communication.
 A shopping list or directions from your hotel to an apartment will always just naturally be written in cursive.
 Many letters look very differently from upper to lower case and from printed to cursive.
 Just one quick example, a printed P looks like this П, but a lower case cursive P looks something more along the lines of an English lower case n.

 3. When a Russian sends a Christmas card, shopping list or love note, he/she will always write it in cursive.